 Specific new construction finance products have been designed to address this problem.

-Funders provide innovative funding solutions that are based on deep knowledge of YOUR sector, with solutions that are practical and scalable.
+Funders provide innovative funding solutions, based on deep knowledge of YOUR sector.
+Solutions are practical and scalable.

-Typically a construction finance products is a bit like Invoice Finance They provide pre-payments against applications, against stage payments and milestones for sub-contractors in construction or other industries, where contracts with their customers have been a barrier to finance from traditional lenders like the high street banks.
+Typically, a construction finance product is a bit like Invoice Finance .
+They provide pre-payments against applications, stage payments and milestones for sub-contractors in construction or other industries, where contracts with their customers have been a barrier to finance from traditional lenders like the high street banks.

-Drawdowns (cash) are advanced at an agreed percentage of the outstanding invoice / application value, taking into account the longer contract terms typical within the construction sector.
-It is typically targeted at businesses with less than £2 million . fees are fixed at the beginning and are generally lower than unsecured short term loans.
+Drawdowns (cash) are advanced at an agreed percentage of the outstanding invoice / application value, taking into account the longer contract terms.
+It is typically targeted at businesses with less than £2 million .
+Fees are fixed to begin and are generally lower than unsecured ST loans.

 The products can be confidential – the client need not know.
-Some providers have their own quantity surveyors too, so they fully understand contracts like NEC and JCT and they understand all the tricks of the construction trade!
+Some providers have their own quantity surveyors too.
+They fully understand the contracts and all the tricks of the construction trade!
 Having the finance and the technical knowledge can greatly enhance your business and its cashflow.

 What Else Do Construction Funders Offer?

-Some providers also offer asset finance which can be used to fund trucks, vans, diggers and other equipment.
-Overdrafts and property loans can also be used in a blend of finance products that can be very flexible.
+Some providers also offer asset finance .
+This can be used to fund trucks, vans, diggers and other equipment.
+Overdrafts and property loans can also be used in a blend of flexible finance products.

 “Slow staged payments and lots of extras meant we fell behind on a contract.
 Cash dried up, wages were at risk.
 So we turned to CFO to find us the funding we needed"